rafaelcalcada/rvx/CODING_STYLE.md

 * Bit vectors and packed arrays must be little-endian, unpacked arrays must be big-endian
 * FSMs: **no logic** except for reset should be performed in the process for the state register

-## RVX C Style Guide
+## C Style Guide

 ### Introduction

 C is the primary language used in software development for RVX IP.

 Like Verilog, C code can be written in vastly different styles, which can lead to code conflicts and code review latency.

 This style guide aims to promote readability for RVX software source code.
 The goals are to: